sohail19go27/BeyondChats/README.md

 Appends reference links at the bottom.
 Updated articles are saved back to MongoDB with an isUpdated flag.

-⚠️ This script is intentionally not deployed and is run manually to avoid serverless execution limits.
+⚠️ This script is intentionally not deployed and is run manually to avoid serverless execution limits available.

 ### ✅ Phase 3: Frontend (React).